-At least in the short run, such a "work-for-welfare" program would be much more expensive than the current system, because of added costs for administration (to establish and monitor job placements) and child care (to free mothers to work).
-Congressional Budget Office (CBO) estimates indicate that monitoring each job would cost \$3,300 annually, and day care would cost \$3,000 per participant per year-perhaps much more.
+t least in the short run, such a "work-to-welfare" program would be much more expensive than the current system because of the added costs for administration to establish and monitor job placements and childcare (to free mothers who work).
+Congressional Budget Office estimates indicate that monitoring each job would cost \$3,300 annually, and daycare would cost \$3,000 per participant per year-perhaps much more.
 That means the cost of a mandatory work program would average an additional \$6,300 per participant per year.
 Since the average AFDC grant is about \$5,000 per year, welfare costs for those in the work program would more than double-without recipients themselves receiving any increase in payments.

 Moreover, the available evidence strongly suggests that the immediate effect of such mandatory work programs on caseloads will be small, at best.
 One of the few systematic evaluations of workfare programs was conducted in Ohio.
-Welfare mothers in eight counties were subject to a 12-hours-per-week work requirement.
-Of those on the welfare program for two-parent house-holds-AFDC-UP (for "unemployed parent")-at least one adult was required to work up to 40 hours a week.
-An initial evaluation reported an impressive 34 percent reduction in caseloads for two-parent welfare households and a more modest but still promising 11 percent reduction among female-headed households.
+Welfare mothers in eight counties were subject to a 12-hour-per-week work requirement.
+Of those on the welfare program for two-parent households-AFDC-UP (for "unemployed parent")-at least one adult was required to work up to 40 hours a week.

-These results, however, were based on a comparison with trends in other counties in the state, and have been called into question by subsequent analysis.
-Less encouraging are the findings of a MDRC report reviewing the impacts of the mandatory work programs in West Virginia, in Cook County, Illinois, and in two sites in San
+An initial evaluation reported an impressive 34 percent reduction in caseloads for two-parent welfare households, and a more modest but still promising 11 percent reduction among female-headed households.9

-Diego, California.
+These results, however, were based on a comparison with trends in other counties in the state and have been called into question by subsequent analysis.
+Less encouraging are the findings of an MDRC report reviewing the impacts of mandatory work programs in West Virginia; in Cook County, Illinois; and in two sites in San Diego, California.
 In none of the sites were welfare payments reduced because of work requirements.